-Quality of the evidence
+What are the limitations of the evidence?

-There remains uncertainty about whether Treatment A compared to Treatment B increases the chance of having a baby, but it may reduce the risk of multiple pregnancy in women undergoing ART.
-The certainty of the evidence was assessed as low.
-The reason for this is that the studies included in this review were not very well designed and did not recruit a large enough number of women to provide meaningful results.
+The studies included in this review were not very well designed and did not recruit a large enough number of women to provide meaningful results.
 This means that results must be treated cautiously, and further studies are needed to confirm findings.